 9 Franklins Yard- Tel: 01904 593649 www.oshibi.co.uk

-An informal and friendly environment where our guests can enjoy authentic, freshly prepared Korean dishes including the famous Bibimbap, Kimbap, Sundubu Jigae and many more.
+An informal and friendly environment to enjoy authentic, freshly prepared Korean dishes including Bibimbap, Kimbap and Sundubu Jigae.

 19 Grape Lane - Tel: 01904 636366 www.nineteenyork.com

-Offering a menu which promises to be exciting & varied, featuring the best of local ingredients, simply cooked with care and respect then garnished with imagination.
+Offering a varied menu featuring local ingredients, simply cooked with care and respect.

 23 Peasholme Green – Tel: 01904 679131 www.blackswanyork.com